Directed Ramsey number for trees: Ramsey number on the complete directed graph

 Our proof strategy goes as follows. \begin{enumerate} \item In the following subsection, \ref{sec-prel}, we state and prove several preliminaries that we shall use throughout the proof.
 An important part of the preliminaries is a lemma that shows that, by paying a constant factor, we can focus our attention on out- or in-directed trees.

 \item In Subsection \ref{sec-path-vs-tree}, we prove the very special case of Theorem \ref{thm:complete-trees-m}, of a directed path vs.\ an in- or out-directed tree.
-This requires considerable effort, especially when the path is fairly long in comparison with the tree, in which case we first find a cut with no red edges (where red is the colour of the required path), and then embed the tree in blue, in itself not an easy task.
+This requires considerable effort, especially when the path is fairly long in comparison with the tree, in which case we first find a cut with no red edges (where red is the colour of the required path), and then embed the tree in blue.
 Using the preliminary result mentioned above, this extends easily to the case when $T_1$ is an arbitrary oriented path and $T_2$ an arbitrary oriented tree.

 \item In the subsequent subsection, \ref{sec-general-case}, we prove Theorem \ref{thm:complete-trees-m} for any two trees $T_1$ and $T_2$.
 We do so by first proving that $\R(T_1, T_2) \le c(|T_1| + |T_2|)$ while allowing $c$ to depend on the number of leaves of $T_1$.
 Then, considering cores and using some simple properties of the structure of a potential colouring, we remove the dependency on the number of leaves. \item In the final subsection, \ref{sec-more-col}, we show how to extend the result to more colours, thus completing the proof of Theorem \ref{thm:complete-trees-m}.
-The proof here follows an argument which is morally similar to the corresponding proof in the oriented case, but we need an additional tool, namely the Ramsey number of an out-tree with few leaves vs.\ a complete graph. \end{enumerate}
+The proof here follows an argument which is morally similar to the corresponding proof in the oriented case, but we need an additional tool, namely the Ramsey number of an out-tree with constantly many leaves vs.\ a complete graph. \end{enumerate}